LKELN/PRGS/README.md

 ```

 ## Train in MSLS
+For using MSLS dataset, you should get directory mapillary_sls from [msls](https://github.com/mapillary/mapillary_sls.git) to use MSLS datasets.
+And then
-First, you should get DeiT backbone from [msls_v2_deits.pth](https://drive.google.com/file/d/1XBNjbbNUrp6NIv6REHrMLdHFw5joustx/view?usp=sharing), save to resume directory.
+you should get DeiT backbone from [msls_v2_deits.pth](https://drive.google.com/file/d/1XBNjbbNUrp6NIv6REHrMLdHFw5joustx/view?usp=sharing), save to resume directory.
-Then, you should perform pre_compute_mining to get hard negative list.
+Lastly, you should perform pre_compute_mining to get hard negative list.
 ```commandline
 python pre_compute_mining.py
 ```